EDusik/dollynho-fighter/README.md

 <div id="about">

 ## :page_facing_up: About
-These projects was inspired by the union of fighting games like street fighter and the legendary Brazilian character <b>Dolly</b>
+Theis project was inspired by the union of fighting games like street fighter and the legendary Brazilian character <b>Dolly</b>
 </div>

 <div id="tecnologies">